john-hawkins/projit/docs/source/usage.rst

     project.add_result("Initial Exp", "rmse", 10.4)

 You can add as many metric as you want in an ad-hoc fashion.
+There is no requirement for every experiment to track the same metrics.

 Once you have finished running multiple experiments you can retrieve a table with all experimental results.